janverschelde/PHCpack/src/doc/source/tutorial.rst

 of the antidiagonal require only the executable version phc.
 The other interfaces PHClib, PHCmpi, and phcpy are tied to the source code.

+The phc.py is an optional package, available in the distribution of SageMath.
+Another, perhaps more natural interface to SageMath, is to extend the Python interpreter of SageMath with phcpy.

 Calling the blackbox solver
 ===========================